 WARNING: VERY LONG

 A couple of months ago there was a piece in The Atlantic by Nick Danforth, who runs a very interesting blog on maps and the Middle East here, arguing that it was wrong to blame colonial borders for “the Middle East’s problems.”
-It’s a good piece, and he’s right that there’s no particular reason to believe that differently drawn borders would have precluded any or all Middle Eastern conflict since then, but I was kind of left wondering, like Joshua Keating at Slate, who exactly had been blaming the Middle East’s problems solely on colonial borders in the first place (aside from The Daily Show, I guess).
-These border issues are like the Sunni-Shiʿi divide, in the sense that it would be wrong to attribute any of the current Middle Eastern conflicts either to sectarian hostility or poorly-conceived borders (and, as Danforth notes, the racial and confessional preferences shown by the European colonizers were easily more destructive than the badly-drawn borders), but both are contributing factors to the intransigence and intensity of those conflicts.
-There are five that I want to talk about here, a couple of which are directly addressed in Danforth’s piece and Keating’s response, so I’ll reference those where appropriate.
-These are all examples from the Middle East-Central Asia region; there are undoubtedly more and better examples in Africa (Rwanda and the Congo, maybe?), but you gotta stick with what you know, right?
+It’s a good piece, and he’s right that there’s no particular reason to believe that differently drawn borders would have precluded any or all Middle Eastern conflict since then, but I was kind of left wondering, like Joshua Keating at Slate, who exactly had been blaming the Middle East’s problems solely on colonial borders in the first place.
+These border issues are like the Sunni-Shiʿa divide, in the sense that it would be wrong to attribute any of the current Middle Eastern conflicts solely to either, but both are contributing factors to the intransigence and intensity of those conflicts.

 1. The Durand Line

-The problem is that the Durand Line runs square through the middle of a region that has long belonged to the Pashtun, who were there well before the British showed up and were going to be there well after the British hit the road.
-Durand couldn’t have cared less about the integrity of some tribal population in the area, but his focus on the Khyber Pass and on making the Hindu Kush the northwestern border of British India left the Pashtun people divided.
+The problem is that, even though it runs through a mountain range that must have seemed like an obvious boundary marker to the British, the Durand Line bisects a region that has long been the homeland of the Pashtun, who were there well before the British showed up and were going to be there well after the British hit the road.
+Durand couldn’t have cared less about the integrity of some tribal population in the area, but his focus on the Khyber Pass and on making the Hindu Kush the northwestern border of British India left the Pashtun people divided between two countries (or, well, a country and a colony at the time).
 The Pashtun response ever since has been to refuse to recognize the legitimacy of the Afghan-Pakistan border altogether, and this even became official Afghan government policy in 1949.

 2. The Radcliffe Line, plus Kashmir

-While a great deal of thought went into the Durand Line, just none for the long-standing ethnic makeup of the region through which it ran, the border that was drawn separating the future Pakistan from the future India on the eve of independence from Britain, named for Sir Cyril Radcliffe, has been a problem because it was drawn with very little thought behind it at all.
-Radcliffe had been Director-General of the Ministry of Information during World War II, and that combined with his never having set one foot in India made him qualified, somehow, to oversee the incredibly difficult work of creating two new nation-states there.
-The British government gave him plenty of time to complete the job, like a whole five weeks, and that was probably more time than Radcliffe wanted; when he finally did make it to India to begin his duties, his initial impression was that he wanted to get the hell out of there as soon as humanly possible.
+While a great deal of thought went into the Durand Line–just none for the ethnic makeup of the region through which it ran–the border that was drawn separating the future Pakistan from the future India on the eve of independence from Britain, named for Sir Cyril Radcliffe, was given very little thought at all.
+Radcliffe had been Director-General of the Ministry of Information during World War II, and that combined with his never having set one foot in India made him qualified, somehow, to oversee the incredibly difficult work of creating two new nation-states on the subcontinent.
+The British government gave him plenty of time to complete the job, like a whole five weeks, and that was probably more time than Radcliffe wanted–when he finally did make it to India to begin his duties, his initial impression was that he wanted to get the hell out of there as soon as humanly possible.

-The line Radcliffe wound up drawing made virtually no sense; it bifurcated villages and heavily populated regions, and there are even stories about it running through single houses.
-Radcliffe shrugged off complaints by arguing that somebody would have been unhappy no matter how he drew the border, but once independence came the true extent of the catastrophe that was Radcliffe’s shoddy work became apparent.
-About 14 million people immediately fled from one side of the border to another, and it’s estimated that roughly 500,000 died in the chaos, while ongoing tensions over the border contributed to wars between India and Pakistan in 1947, 1965, and 1971.
+The line Radcliffe wound up drawing made virtually no sense.
+It bifurcated villages and heavily populated regions, and there are even stories about it running through single houses.
+Radcliffe shrugged off complaints by arguing that somebody would have been unhappy no matter how he drew the border, which is true but it’s not really an either/or thing and a more carefully drawn border could well have made far fewer people unhappy.
+Once India and Pakistan became independent, the true extent of the catastrophe that was Radcliffe’s shoddy work became apparent.
+About 14 million people immediately fled from one side of the border to another, and millions may have died in the chaos (there are many different and very divergent estimates).
+Ongoing tensions over the border contributed to wars between India and Pakistan in 1947, 1965, and 1971.
 Radcliffe graciously refused his salary for a job mediocrely done…and then was given a lifetime peerage and made a Knight Grand Cross of the British Empire.
 Heck of a job, Cyril!

 A 1948 agreement to end the fighting left about half of Kashmir in Indian control, including the Valley of Kashmir, the most fertile part of the province and the home of the majority of its Muslim population, while Pakistan got about a third of the region, but mostly impoverished mountainous territory and little of any value.
 There’s no logical way to reconcile this division, since the valley’s geography and demographics would naturally put it in Pakistan.
 The inherent tension in this particular border has certainly contributed to subsequent border wars, is the better part of the ongoing tension between the two (now nuclear-armed) countries, and has provided plenty of grist for the international jihad mill.
 Oh, and part of the area is also disputed between India and China, which helped ignite the 1962 Sino-Indian War and has continued to cause tension in Indian-Chinese relations.